horihiro/Azure-portal-plus-ChromeExtension/README.md

     ```
   - Resource and group name as Azure CLI option
   - Resource and group name as Azure PowerShell option

+> [!NOTE]
+> This feature is available only for each resouce page.
+On subscriptions, resource groups and Entra ID pages, the copy button is not shown.

 # Try this